HOUSING SERVICES CENTER

 HOUSING & HOME BUYER EDUCATION

-Check the Webinars for upcoming orientation dates and registration information.
+Check the Webinars section for upcoming orientation dates and registration information.

 The Greater Washington Urban League’s Home Buyers Club is an 18-month program designed to assist first time home buyers through the home buying process.
 The club provides individuals with education through monthly seminars that are held one Saturday a month from 10 am to 12 pm.
 The Home Buyers Club will provide individuals with clear and consistent information along with trusted guidance from Certified Housing Counselors.
 The club will include a group of dedicated individuals whose primary goal is to purchase a home at the completion of this 18-month program.